TezSmith/noteable/README.md

 ## Coming Soon

 A folder for all concepts/tools learned on the job.
+Plus another folder for collected resources!